The Alma Dea Morani, M.D. Renaissance Woman Award

 Dr. Deborah German, M.D.

-While in Nashville, Dr. German served on the Board of Trustees of the Tennessee Medical Association.
-She also chaired the Tennessee Board of Directors for the Arthritis Foundation.
-After 13 years at Vanderbilt, Dr. German next served as President and Chief Executive Officer at Saint Thomas Hospital in Nashville.
-She was also Senior Vice President and Chief Academic Officer for Saint Thomas Health Services.
+In 1988, Dr. German became Associate Dean for Students and later Senior Associate Dean of Medical Education at Vanderbilt University.
+She served as the National Chair for the Association of American Medical Colleges’ (AAMC) Group on Student Affairs, on the Board of Trustees of the Tennessee Medical Association and as chair the Tennessee Board of Directors for the Arthritis Foundation during her time at Vanderbilt.
+She next served as President and Chief Executive Officer at Saint Thomas Hospital in Nashville and Senior Vice President and Chief Academic Officer for Saint Thomas Health Services, Ascension Health.
 Dr. German led a successful hospital turnaround and initiated service excellence and quality programs at the hospital that received national recognition.
 Throughout this time she continued to practice medicine.

 Past Award Recipients